Greenwich Hospital, London: Greenwich Hospital: the charity

 The charitable foundation of Greenwich Hospital still exists, although it is no longer based at the original site.
-It is now a Crown Charity for the benefit of seafarers and their dependants, with the Secretary of State for Defence acting as The Crown's sole trustee.
-The charity now funds sheltered housing for former Royal Navy personnel and the school it spawned, the Royal Hospital School, now at Holbrook in Suffolk.
-The charity's head office is located in the City of London.
+It is now a Crown body for the benefit of seafarers and their dependants, with the Secretary of State for Defence acting as The Crown's sole trustee.
+The charity now funds sheltered housing for former Royal Navy personnel and the school the hospital spawned, the Royal Hospital School, now at Holbrook in Suffolk.
+Greenwich Hospital's head office is located in the City of London.

-The charity derives some of its funds from properties in and around the hospital site.
+The Crown body derives some of its funds from properties in and around the hospital site.
 The core hospital buildings are let on a 150-year lease to the University of Greenwich and Trinity Laban College of Music.
 Greenwich Promenade is let to the Port of London Authority, while retail and residential properties in central Greenwich, including Greenwich Market, form the charity's core investment portfolio.

 In August 2020, several market traders warned they might have to cease trading after Greenwich Hospital's managing agent Knight Frank informed them of steep rent increases during the COVID-19 pandemic.
 After complaints, it was reported in September 2020 that the rent hikes would be reversed.